Define Your Life’s Values to Help with Your Job Search

 Spend a few days thinking about your values and what’s most important to you in life.
 If you’re a list person, you can head to stevepavlina.com for a list of values that you can pick and choose from.
 If you prefer a more hands-on approach, try your hand at one of the following exercises designed to help you identify your values.

 Creating this list of your own values helps you write your value statement, which is how you differentiate yourself in the job market.

 Who do you admire most?

 A great way of discovering your life values is to think carefully about who you admire and what values you share.
 This person can be famous or as close to you as a parent.
-Sometimes you may find a value in another person that hasn’t yet manifested in your life but is something you aspire to.
-That’s okay, too.
-To figure out who this person is, simply follow these steps:
+Their values come out when you evaluate what they were willing to sacrifice or what motivating force led them to accomplish what they did.
+To figure out what values earn your admiration, simply follow these steps:

 Make a list of five people you admire.

 They can be icons, role models, or loved ones.